 Databases for PostgreSQL as a logical replication destination

-IBM Cloud® Databases for PostgreSQL supports logical replication from an external PostgreSQL instance to your deployment.
-You can set up your external PostgreSQL as a publisher, your Databases for PostgreSQL deployment as a subscriber, and replicate your data across from an external database into your deployment.
+IBM Cloud® Databases for PostgreSQL supports logical replication, where you can create a subcriber or a publisher.
+You can also set up your external PostgreSQL as a publisher and your Databases for PostgreSQL deployment as a subscriber, and replicate your data across from an external database into your deployment.

 Configuring the publisher